Mike Dugan (politician)

-Michael Brian Dugan (born August 19, 1963) is an American politician who is currently serving in the Georgia State Senate representing the 30th District.
-He was the Republican Majority leader from 2019 to 2023.
+Michael Brian Dugan (born August 19, 1963) is an American politician who served in the Georgia State Senate representing the 30th District from 2013 to 2024.
+He was the Republican Majority Leader from 2019 to 2023.

+In 2024, Dugan was a candidate in Georgia's 3rd congressional district.
+He announced his candidacy on January 3, 2024. he was defeated in the Republican primary by former White House Political Director Brian Jack.